vijaywar/Notes/README.md

 About.js component is all about me any my skills.
 Please check my skills match this role really well.<br>

 <img hight='300px' width='500px' src='./images/myskills.jpg'><br>
-Please give me a opportunity I am interested in both web and Android Deveopment.<br>
 I am best in desigining websites and good in React.js ,Javascript ,CSS.
 I  also know PHP and many other technologies like redux ,using of firebase firestore.<br>
 I am quick learner and hard worker.
 <br>In the past 3 years I learned so many skills I am interested in making websites and Android Applications.